Make it yours

 What a binder is

 A binder is your own edition of this cookbook.
 Yours to curate.
 Yours to add to.
 Yours to leave to your kids.
-Every binder descends from the Original; on every recipe you keep or modify, the lineage stays visible.
+Every binder descends from another — the Original, or someone else’s.
+On every recipe you keep or modify, the lineage stays visible.
 From The Original Binder, ~1981.
+Or From Will’s Binder, 2026.
+The chain doesn’t end.

 What you can do in your binder: